satcos/FriendlyBanker/README.md

 Version 1 and 2 are left with number and no names

 ## Version Log
+- Version 4 Donut
+	- Enabled support for Mozilla Firefox browser
+	- Element attributes are added pragmatically
+	- Cleaned up the code and added lot of comments
 - Version 3 Cupcake
 	- Introduced names for version
 	- Enabled Rs 200 note.